Record joblessness in euro zone; hope fades for quick ECB cure

 However, central bank sources cautioned against expecting dramatic action, saying bold moves could be at least five weeks away because other elements must first fall into place.

-Safe-haven German government bonds rallied on Tuesday and European shares fell as scepticism over the prospect of bold ECB action set in and Berlin repeated its opposition to a banking licence for the rescue fund.
+Safe-haven German government bonds rallied on Tuesday and European shares fell as skepticism over the prospect of bold ECB action set in and Berlin repeated its opposition to a banking license for the rescue fund.

 MONEY FLEES SPAIN